Staining Treated Wood Decks: Pro Tips for Rich Color

 Final Thoughts

-Achieving a beautiful, rich color on your treated wood deck is a rewarding project.
-Proper preparation, choosing the right stain, and careful application are the keys to success.
-Follow these pro tips for a deck that looks stunning and lasts for years.
+Achieving a beautiful, rich color on your treated wood deck is a rewarding project, and it comes down to three things: proper preparation, choosing the right stain, and confirming the wood is actually dry — not just dry-looking — before you start.
+Follow these pro tips, check your moisture reading before you open the can, and your deck will look stunning for years.